dkaminsky/website-searcher/README.md

 queue* for consumption by the **searcher** thread.

 ## Build
-This project uses *gradle* - for more information see <http://www.gradle.org> for more information.
+This project uses *gradle* - see <http://www.gradle.org> for more information.

 To clean: `./gradlew clean`
 To build: `./gradlew build`